clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 on AJAX being able to communicate directly with the keystone service, you need to find a way to accept the certificate for the keystone service before you will be able to launch a workload.
-For some browsers, it's sufficient to go to the CSR's web server and accept the certificate.
+For some browsers, it's sufficient to go to the controller's web server and accept the certificate.
 You may also update your system's CA certs on the system your browser is running on to include the keystone .pem file.
 You'll have to check your operating system's instructions on how to do this.
 For Chrome* on Linux, there seems to be further unexplained issues, so that browser is unfortunately not able to be used right now.

 To start a workload, you will first need to login as a valid user with permissions for one or more projects (tenants).